sanalabs/collaboration-kit/README.md

 Retaining object references for parts of the state that didn't change is important for performance and allows the caching mechanism of Redux selectors to function correctly.

-- Redux-to-Yjs: `SyncYMap` uses `patchYType` which creates Yjs operations only for the part of the state that changed.
+- Redux-to-Yjs: `SyncYMap` uses `patchYJson` which creates Yjs operations only for the part of the state that changed.
 - Yjs-to-Redux: This can be done by using deepPatchJson (exported from `@sanalabs/json`) in the reducer that applies the Redux updates.
 See example (TODO).

 ## Usage example